 The Methodist Diaconal Order is both an Order of Ministry and a Religious Order within the Methodist Church in the UK.
-It was formed in 1989 as a successor to the Wesley Deaconess Order History and is open to both women and men.
+It was formed in 1989 as a successor to the Wesley Deaconess Order and is open to both women and men.
 Diaconal ministry is one of two ordained ministries within the Methodist Church.
 Deacons and Presbyters, Equal but Different.

 A Dispersed Community